 The ATLAS.ti library is a system folder and not meant for user access.
 Files in this folder cannot be used outside ATLAS.ti!

-This default location for storing ATLAS.ti data can be changed.
-See Working with the ATLAS.ti Library.
+If you need to change the default location for the library, see Working with the ATLAS.ti Library.